PulseWaves/Specification/specification.rst

 The header is a mostly place holder of 60 bytes to make it possible that a Waves file can easily be converted into a valid WDP file to accompany a LAS 1.4 file that contains point types 4, 5, 9, or 10 without a full re-write of the Waves file.

-.. csv-table:: WaveSamples of Pulse
+.. csv-table:: Waves of Pulse
     :header: "Item", "Units", "Format", "Size"
     :widths: 70, 10, 10, 10